yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Gradient and Total Derivative as Duals

- The gradient and total derivative are dual vectors to each other.
+The gradient of a function is a vector.
+The total derivative can be seen as its dual vector.
 You can check that they fit in the above definition.

 $$
  \begin{align}